Featured Image for QID 35125

 • Internet: The Internet is a global network that connects millions of computers, allowing people to share information and communicate.
 For example, the Internet enables people to learn, shop, and connect with others from anywhere in the world.

-1Try to make your own TS using these suggested words.
-Then fill the above-mentioned template, and submit to our AI for evaluation.
-Keep making changes only in the TS till you get the full scores.
-This is the fastest way for you to prepare for the writing section of PTE Academic test.
+Try crafting your own TS using these suggested words.
+Then, fill in the template above and submit it to our AI for evaluation.
+Keep modifying only the TS until you get full scores.
+This is the fastest way to prepare for the writing section of the PTE Academic exam.

 Gaurav Chhikara